paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 Ok(())
 ...
 ```
-Now we've come into contact with the [`Rent`](https://docs.solana.com/implemented-proposals/rent) sysvar.
+Now we see the [`Rent`](https://docs.solana.com/implemented-proposals/rent) sysvar in action.
+Let me explain:

 > Rent is deducted from an account's balance according to their space requirements regularly.
 An account can, however, be made rent-exempt if its balance is higher than some threshold that depends on the space it's consuming